- Round Trip Transportation from your Hotel in Holbox.

 - Air-conditioned Van.

-- Access to the archaeological site of Chichen Itza with certified guide.
+- Guided tour of the archaeological site of Chichen Itza with certified guide.

 - Visit to Ik Kil Cenote Azul.